pnieves2019/MAELAS/README.md

 ---------------------------------------------------------------------------------------------------------------

 Finally, to derive the anisotropic magnetostriction coefficients one needs to have in the same folder the following files:

-maelas.py

-POSCAR_rlx (the relaxed POSCAR file used as input in step 2)
+POSCAR_rlx (the relaxed POSCAR file used as input in step 3)

-POSCAR_A_B (distorted POSCAR generated in step 2)
+POSCAR_A_B (distorted POSCAR generated in step 3)

-OSZICAR_A_B_C (non-collinear OSZICAR files calculated in step 3 for each POSCAR_A_B and INCAR_A_C)
+OSZICAR_A_B_C (non-collinear OSZICAR files calculated in step 4 for each POSCAR_A_B and INCAR_A_C)

 Next, in the terminal go to this folder a type

-python3 maelas.py -d -i POSCAR_rlx -n 7
+maelas -d -i POSCAR_rlx -n 7

-where -d indicates that you want to derive the anisotropic magnetostriction coefficients from the calculated OSZICAR files, -i POSCAR_rlx is the relaxed POSCAR file used as input in step 2 (you can name it whatever you want) and -n 7 is the number of distorted states for each magentostriction mode used in step 2.
+where -d indicates that you want to derive the anisotropic magnetostriction coefficients from the calculated OSZICAR files, -i POSCAR_rlx is the relaxed POSCAR file used as input in step 3 (you can name it whatever you want) and -n 7 is the number of distorted states for each magentostriction mode used in step 3.

 It will derive and print the calculated spin-dependent magnetostriction coefficients in the terminal.
 If you want to print it in a file (for example, "results.out"), then you can type

-python3 maelas.py -d -i POSCAR_rlx -n 7 > results.out
+maelas -d -i POSCAR_rlx -n 7 > results.out

 Additionally, the energy values extracted from OSZICAR_A_B_C files are shown in generated files ene_A_C.dat and fit_ene_A_C.png.
 The energy difference between the two spin configurations for each magnetostriction mode are shown in Fig. dE_A.png.

 If the elastic tensor is provided as input, then MAELAS can calculate the magnetoelastic constants.
 To do so, one needs to add tags -b and -e with the name of the file containing the elastic tensor with the same format and units (GPa) as it is written by AELAS code (file ELADAT).
 You can check this format in the Examples folder.
 Hence, you could type

-python3 maelas.py -d -i POSCAR_rlx -n 7 -b -e ELADAT
+maelas -d -i POSCAR_rlx -n 7 -b -e ELADAT

 where ELADAT is the name of the file (it could be whatever name you want) with the elastic tensor data.